bell07/xpad-profiles/README.md

 # xpad-profiles

 Profiles for Xbox compatible controller with Linux evdev driver "xpad".
-The repo contains collection for misc games and emulators.
+The repo contains collection my configurations collection for misc games and emulators.

-## Installation and Usage
+## Installation

  - Copy `SETTINGS.env.example` to `SETTINGS.env`.
  - Adjust the settings file matching your joypad